 Children have higher respiratory rates, so they inhale the pesticide chemical faster than adults.
 While pregnant women and golden age people case, their immune systems become weaker to handle the toxic element and pesticides.

 The alternative to Pesticides

-Instead of using pesticides suffuse with chemicals you can use Organic ways to remove pesticides.
-It might take some time to remove the pesticide from the organic way but it will not be harmful to your health.
+Instead of using pesticides saturated with chemicals, you can use Organic ways to remove pesticides.
+Removing the pesticide from the organic way might take some time, but it will not be harmful to your health.

-We all know Health is Wealth, then why suffer from chemicals when there are other ways possible to deal with pests.
-Use organic and be healthy and remove pests in a non-toxic way.
+We all know Health is Wealth, so why suffer from chemicals when there are other ways to deal with pests?
+Use organic and be healthy and remove problems in a non-toxic way.